-As we look across the charred remains of our communities from wildfires, an opportunity unfolds.
-To live wiser, more prepared and resilient is possible with the right education and action.
-It is true that some of the causes of climate change are natural, that the earth’s weather patterns have waxed and waned over centuries and millennia.
-Our responsibility lies in what we can control.
-While some communities are rebuilding and planning for their next extreme weather event, no community is safe forever.
-It is only a question of when a fire, hurricane, tornado, earthquake, tsunami, sea level rise, heat wave, cold front or other weather event comes, and they are becoming more frequent.
+As we look across the charred remains of our communities left behind by wildfires, an opportunity emerges — the chance to live more wisely, with greater preparedness and resilience.
+While some causes of climate change are natural, shaped by the Earth’s long history of shifting weather patterns, our responsibility lies in what we can control.
+Communities may rebuild and plan for the next extreme weather event, but no place is safe forever.
+It is only a matter of time before a fire, hurricane, tornado, earthquake, tsunami, rising sea level, heat wave, or cold snap strikes — and these events are becoming more frequent.

 Excerpt from Our Interview